 that should be on for Column 5

-at the same time it is turning column 4 off and then immediately
+the same time it is turning column 4 off and then immediately turning

-the CPU board's schematic, you can see that WPC chip pin 60 is the 'LAMP
+From the CPU board's schematic, you can see that WPC chip pin 60 is the

 writing to the 'LAMP ROW' control register.